cortex-lab/Rigbox/README.md

 ### cortexlab

-The "cortexlab" directory is intended for functions and classes that are rig or cortexlab specific, for instance code that allows compatibility with other stimulus presentation packages used by cortexlab (e.g. MPEP)
+The "cortexlab" directory is intended for functions and classes that are rig or CortexLab specific, for example, code that allows compatibility with other stimulus presentation packages used by CortexLab (e.g. MPEP)

 ### tests